-For most people, detox is the first tangible step in getting clean.
+For most people, detox is the first tangible step in recovery.
 It’s saying to yourself and to the world, “I’m in this for the long haul.”

-But when researching how to detox your body from drugs, you might find there are many methods and little direction.
+But when researching how to detox your body from drugs, you might find there are several options for detoxification.
 In this article, we’ll break down natural vs. medical detox so you can make an informed decision that fits your situation.

 Natural detox focuses on removing the toxic substances from your body without assistance from any medication.
 This is what most people will experience if they choose to detox at home.
 Natural detox can also include alternative therapies like massage, acupuncture, herbal remedies, and yoga.